 Prioritize sessions that focus heavily on audience participation in person and virtual.

 Promoting the development and harmonization of data standards across board

 Identify needed policy measures to address core issues of open data in Ghana and across Africa.

-- Support existing efforts toward counting progress toward the SDGs and attract new partners to be counted toward country strategies including data roadmaps.
+- Support existing efforts and attract new partners to assess baseline and count progress toward achieving the Sustainable Development Goals including strengthening country data roadmaps.